Genetic testing for cancer risk

 The possible disadvantages

 Some genetic test results identify a variation in a gene.
 But it may not be clear whether it increases your cancer risk and this can be difficult to cope with.

 You may have constant worry about developing cancer if the test finds a faulty gene.
 If the test is positive you may also need to tell other relatives that they may have inherited the gene.

 Possible impacts on insurance

 In the future you may find it harder to get health and life insurance after having a genetic test.
-Currently the Association of British Insurers (ABI) and the Government have agreed to a temporary ban on asking people for the results of genetic tests for cancer.
-This agreement is called a Concordat and Moratorium.
-The Moratorium lasts until 2019 and will then be reviewed.
+But, currently the Association of British Insurers (ABI) and the Government have agreed to a ban on asking people for the results of predictive genetic tests for cancer.

-Insurance companies can still ask about family history and may charge more for families with a strong family history of cancer.
+Insurance companies can still ask about family history.
 If you have had a genetic test and it shows that you don’t have a gene, you may choose to tell the insurance company.

 If you have had any problems with an insurance company that you can't sort out, you can make a complaint to the Financial Ombudsman Service, free of charge.